jjk-code-otter/glosat-graphics/README.md

 `python get_data.py`

+You might need to unzip some of these.
 Other files are part of the project or represent large quantities of data that you probably want to manage separately.
 I've followed the GloSAT/HadCRUT directory structure for the obs data underneath a main directory specified by the environment variable `$DATADIR`.
 These include:

 * GloSATref.1.0.0.0.analysis.anomalies.ensemble_median.nc - GloSAT analysis ensemble median
 * GloSATref.1.0.0.0.noninfilled.anomalies.ensemble_median.nc - GloSAT non-infilled ensemble median
 * GloSATref.1.0.0.0.analysis.anomalies.*.nc - the ensemble gridded data
 * GloSATref.1.0.0.0.analysis.component_series.global.monthly.nc - the time series from GloSAT
-* HadCRUT.5.0.2.0.analysis.summary_series.global.monthly.nc - the time series from HadCRUT5
+* HadCRUT.5.0.2.0.analysis.summary_series.global.monthly.nc - the time series from HadCRUT5 from https://www.metoffice.gov.uk/hadobs/hadcrut5/data/HadCRUT.5.0.2.0/analysis/diagnostics/HadCRUT.5.0.2.0.analysis.summary_series.global.monthly.csv
-* HadCRUT.5.0.2.0.analysis.anomalies.*.nc - the ensemble gridded version of HadCRUT
+* HadCRUT.5.0.2.0.analysis.anomalies.*.nc - the ensemble gridded version of HadCRUT from https://www.metoffice.gov.uk/hadobs/hadcrut5/data/HadCRUT.5.0.2.0/download.html
-* tas_historical1750_UKESM1-1LL_r*i1p1_175001-201412.nc
+* tas_historical1750_UKESM1-1LL_r*i1p1_175001-201412.nc - Provided by Andrew Schurer
-* tas_Amon_HadCM3_DataAssimilationMean_r1i1p1_17812008.nc
+* tas_Amon_HadCM3_DataAssimilationMean_r1i1p1_17812008.nc - https://doi.org/10.7488/ds/3829 as used in https://doi.org/10.5194/cp-19-943-2023
-* tas_Amon_HadCM3_FreeRunning_r*i1p1_178012-200912.nc
+* tas_Amon_HadCM3_FreeRunning_r*i1p1_178012-200912.nc - https://doi.org/10.7488/ds/3827 as used in https://doi.org/10.5194/cp-19-943-2023

+Andrew Schurer emailed me some data and I've included these and a couple of other files in the repository:

+* solar_erf.csv
+* volcanic_erf.csv
+* tas_summary.csv

 Once all the data are in place you can run the individual scripts by typing something like the following at the command
 line: